European Commission seeks post-Brexit talks on youth mobility agreement

 In a statement on Thursday, the Commission said it would ask EU Council member states permission to negotiate with the UK on the matter.

-It suggested Britain had shown interest in agreements with individual European nations but insisted an EU-wide approach was preferable.
+It suggested Britain had shown interest in agreements with individual European nations and appeared to criticise this, as it insisted an EU-wide approach was preferable.

 Bilateral schemes with individual countries are in the UK’s best interest, Downing Street has said.

-The timing of the announcement has raised eyebrows in Westminster, as it could be seen as a signal to a potential incoming Labour government.
+The timing of the announcement has raised eyebrows in Westminster, which could be seen as a signal to a potential incoming Labour government, but the party said it had “no plans for a youth mobility scheme”.

 European Commission vice president Maros Sefcovic said: “The United Kingdom’s withdrawal from the European Union has hit young people in the EU and the UK who would like to study, work and live abroad particularly hard.